-Shackleford banks act as an eight-mile barrier between Beaufort and the Atlantic Ocean.
+Shackleford Banks act as an eight-mile barrier between Beaufort and the Atlantic Ocean and one of the best places to visit in the Outer Banks.
 The banks protect Beaufort from the Atlantic Ocean’s full brunt and protect various plant and animal species, some of whom wound up on its shores in shipwrecks.

 The island is open for anyone to roam but is only accessible by boat.
-If you make the journey, you will be rewarded with pristine beaches and the widest variety of seashell activities in North Carolina.
+If you make the journey, you will find pristine beaches and the widest variety of seashell activities in North Carolina.
 The bank’s length makes it perfect for a day trip.

 Grab a Flight at Mill Whistle Brewing

 Mill Whistle Brewing was the first brewery to open in Carteret County.
-They have been innovators in the brewing industry since they opened their doors, operating as a n ano-brewery.
+Since they opened their doors, they have been innovators in the NC brewing industry, operating as a nano-brewery.
 This unique indication implies the company brews a wide variety of beers in small proportions.

 The offerings on tap at the location reflect that commitment.
 Each week brings a wide variety of selections to the menu, and the brewers haven’t been afraid to think creatively over the years.
-Try a small sample of five different beers to see what Mill Whistle has to offer.
+Try a small sample of five different beers to see what Mill Whistle offers.

 Embrace Nature at the Rachel Caron Reserve